 Because OWI laws in Wisconsin are very strictly enforced, with a law that limits plea negotiations, you need an experienced DUI lawyer who knows how to build a strong defense.

-First Steps To Take What To Do if You Are Stopped
+First Steps To Take If You Are Stopped on Suspicion of DUI

 Be Polite and CalmEven though being stopped by the police can be scary and frustrating, you need to stay polite and calm.
 Lashing out or being rude to a police officer will not help your case; in fact, it will be used as evidence against you.
 It may give your prosecutor an excuse to seek the harshest charges possible, so do not argue with the police, insult the police, lie to the police, or try to talk your way out of it.
 Simply be polite and calm.